nuwuxian/morse/README.md

 - Our method is implemented in the file `our_match.py`.

 ### Data
-- You could download the dataset from google drive https://tinyurl.com/skvw9n7j (i.e., include both the synthetic dataset and real-world PE malware dataset) and put them in the `data` folder.
+- You can download the dataset from google drive https://tinyurl.com/skvw9n7j (i.e., include both the synthetic dataset and real-world PE malware dataset, along wih the vendor labels in the PE real-world malware dataset) and put them in the `data` folder.

 ## Training
 - Code for training MORSE is in the following file: `run_ourmatch.py`.